 Types of Dog Leashes

 When shopping for dog leashes, the first thing you’ll notice is the huge array of choices.
 You might feel overwhelmed by the many types of dog leashes.
-You’ll find leashes with unique styles, patterns, colors, sizes, lengths, widths, and materials.
+You’ll find leashes with unique styles, patterns, colours, sizes, lengths, widths, and materials.

 Standard Dog Leashes